GaZaTu/repro-input-method-v2/README.md

 ## Gnome

-Running this code will try to input the 👌 emoji into the active window using the wayland protocol **text-input-unstable-v3**. (not really yet)
+Running this app will try to input the 👌 emoji into the active window using the wayland protocol **text-input-unstable-v3**. (not really yet)

 This doesn't work with any app i tested.